-Council considers the effects of a changing climate on our communities and has incorporated climate change into existing frameworks, plans and decision-making procedures.
+Council has incorporated climate change into existing frameworks, plans and decision-making procedures.
 The Infrastructure Strategy on page 133 further discusses planning for the effects of climate change in more detail.

 Other changes

 The LTP Consultation Document and its supporting material were based on the best information available at the time.
 Other changes have been incorporated into the final LTP as a result of additional or updated information that became available after the adoption of the Consultation Document.
 For the most part, these changes relate to a range of operational issues that have had minimal impact on our overall financial position.